DaCoolOne/CS3800-project/README_Lisp.md

 during the compiling process.

 Additionally, in kernel mode the alloc instruction is disabled.
 Any arrays must be declared globally.

+KERNEL mode also allows you to access the length of the program with the constant `KERNEL.int_BINEND`.

 # Standard library